DISSERTATION - 2021/2

 • Introduce data-gathering tools, eg. bibliographic searches; questionnaires; interviews; participant observation.

-• Lead students towards designing a Proposal and a Structural Outline for the intended Dissertation project The learning and teaching methods include:
+• Lead students towards designing a Proposal and a Structural Outline for the intended Dissertation project The learning and teaching methods utilise hybrid, on-line, and in-person environments and include:

 o Independent Study & Study Groups